three-halves/jspdn/README.md

-# jspdn
+# jspdn v0.0.0
-A simplistic browser-based image editor based on OpenPDN.
+A simple browser-based image editor based on OpenPDN.
 Currently in a very early state.